Cleft Lip and Palate

 - Speech Pathologist – To assess speech and feeding problems

-- Speech Therapist – To work with the little one to strengthen his/her speech post-surgery or treatment
+- Speech Therapist – To work with the patient to strengthen his/her speech post-surgery or treatment

-- Audiologist – A professional in communiqué problems stemming from a hearing impairment meant to investigate and offer consultation for the betterment
+- Audiologist – A professional in communication problems stemming from a hearing impairment.
+They investigate and offer consultation for the betterment

 - Nurse Coordinator – To provide ongoing supervision of the child’s health